LIT-Protocol/docs/docs/sdk/wrapped-keys/storing-wrapped-key-metadata.md

 });
 ```

-When `getPkpSessionSigs` is called, the following happens:

-1. Session Keys are generated locally
-2. A request to the Lit network is submitted to authorize our Session Keys to perform the requested resource abilities (`resourceAbilityRequests`)
-3. The Lit network executes our `authMethods` to authenticate us
-   - In our case we're using `EthWalletProvider.authenticate` to generate an Authentication Signature (a Sign in With Ethereum message) that verifies we have access to the private key of a corresponding Ethereum address.
-4. The Lit network checks whether or not the authenticated Ethereum address is authorized to use the PKP
-5. If authorized, the Lit network produces signature shares for our PKP, signing a message that grants our Session Keys with the requested resource abilities
-6. The PKP signature shares are returned to us to use for our `generatePrivateKey` request

 ### Getting a Wrapped Key's Metadata

 Now that we know what the `storeEncryptedKeyMetadata` function does, it's parameters, and it's return values, let's now dig into a complete implementation.